 The following is a list of the equipment a ringette player needs to wear while on the ice:

 Ringette sticks are made specifically for the sport.
 The tip should be tapered over 250 mm.
 Maximum and 17 to 25 mm.
 X 27 to 35 mm.
-The referees have a gauge to measure the tip for compliance.
-Some dressing over the year will be required as the tip ‘mushrooms’ over.
-A commercial ringette stick can be bought for under $50.00 and they have a metal tip to prevent the mushrooming.
-The maximum length is to the height of the player's rib cage standing in skates.
+The maximum length of a stick should be to the height of the player's rib cage standing in skates.
 Individual players may prefer a shorter stick.
 Ringette Canada Rules on Equipment

 Equipment should be dried after each use.
 A small cloth should be part of each player’s bag for wiping skates and sticks should be carried so the playing end does not bang on the ground.

 Skates are the most important as they provide support, mobility and protection.
 The counter (heel area) and ankle area should be stiff.
 You can test the heel area by grasping the skate from behind and pinching the two sides together.
 Twist them - are they soft, limp or pliable?
 The quality of blade determines how often it has to be sharpened, hence, how long it lasts.